BkrmDahal/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Add all diagonal_units of sudoku to unit_list i.e 2 diagonal units. *
+A: *Add all diagonal_units of sudoku to unit list, units, peers i.e 2 diagonal units.*

 ### Install